Best Personal Loans

 CitibankBest EggDiscover

-Funding timelineReceive funds the same day or within two business daysReceive funds within one to three business daysReceive funds as soon as the next business day
+Funding timelineReceive funds from as soon as the same day to within two business daysReceive funds in as little as 24 hoursReceive funds as soon as the next business day

 To come up with our star rating for personal loan companies, LendingTree considered 22 data points across three categories: